 UNICEF's policy on personal data protection is relatively minimal - especially when compared to other UN agencies.
 The personal data protection policy is intended to be applicable across data applications, and addresses data governance issues within the organisation.
-It men-
+It mentions biometrics briefly as an example of an "evolving technology" and a form of "particularly sensitive data."